alicehillier/rainforest-cafe/README.md

 ## **Introduction**

 Welcome to Rainforest Cafe’s website!
 Located in the heart of London’s Soho district, we’ve brought a little piece of the rainforest to one of the world’s busiest cities.
-Relax in our plant-filled cafe, or soak up the sun in our tropical garden.
+Escape the skyscrapers and relax in our plant-filled cafe, or soak up the sun in our tropical garden.
 Feast on our naturally delicious treats and feel good for doing good, by dining with a sustainable and fairtrade business.

+Rainforest Cafe is a restaurant for diners looking for fresh, healthy and natural food.
+With plenty of vegetarian, vegan and gluten-free options, finding a place that caters to everyone just got easier!

+Rainforest Cafe's website has been created to serve London's locals and visitors who are looking for fresh, healthy and natural food.
+It gives diners an idea of what the restaurant is about, including its nature theme, its values and an understanding of where its food comes from.
+The website also offers full access to its menu, complete with icons for those with strict dietary requirements, a description of the menu item and its price.
+This helps diners to make an informed choice before visiting Rainforest Cafe.
+Diners are also able to find contact details and opening hours for the restaurant, and can interact with a map showing the precise location of the restaurant.
+This leaves little room for error when diners want to get directions to the restaurant, no matter where they are.
+Finally, a booking option is available, giving diners the opportunity to eliminate the chance of having to wait for a table.

 Rainforest Cafe is a fictional business, created by Alice Hillier for the first project in Code Institute’s Diploma in Software Development programme.

 [Back to top](https://github.com/alicehillier/rainforest-cafe/#rainforest-cafe)